lukso-network/docs/docs/learn/universal-profile/universal-receiver/create-receiver-forwarder.md

             return "Token not in allowlist";
         }

-        // extract data (we only need the amount that was transfered / minted) (, , , uint256 amount, ) = abi.decode(
+        // extract data (we only need the amount that was transferred / minted) (, , , uint256 amount, ) = abi.decode(
             data,
             (address, address, address, uint256, bytes)